Kairum-Labs/should/README.md

 // With custom messages
-should.ContainSubstring(t, logContent, "ERROR", should.WithMessage("Log should contain error messages")) should.ContainSubstring(t, apiResponse, "success", should.IgnoreCase(), should.WithMessage("API response should indicate success"))
+should.ContainSubstring(t, logContent, "ERROR", should.WithMessage("Log should contain error messages")) should.ContainSubstring(t, apiResponse, "success", should.WithIgnoreCase(), should.WithMessage("API response should indicate success"))
 ```

 **Note**: Typo detection using Levenshtein distance is automatically enabled for substrings up to 20 characters to maintain good performance.
 For longer substrings, only exact matching is performed.